-In order to keep up, or hopefully stay ahead of your competitors, you need to harness the tools available to you.
+To keep up or hopefully stay ahead of your competitors, you need to harness the tools available to you.

 Jungle Scout and Keepa are two big players in the Amazon software game.

-In this Jungle Scout vs Keepa article I’m going to cover what each piece of software offers…
+In this Jungle Scout vs Keepa article, I will cover what each piece of software offers…

 Before we get into it, I better quickly introduce myself.

-I’ve got extensive experience of using both Keepa and Jungle Scout so i thought it was only right that i put this article together.
+I’ve got extensive experience using Keepa and Jungle Scout, so I thought this article made sense.